 Consider a tour

-I’m not talking about spending the whole trip on a tour or going on one that you could get more out of a Wikipedia page.
+I’m not talking about spending the whole trip on a tour or a tour that you could get more out of a Wikipedia page.
 Find something that interests you and see if there’s a group tour you can take.

-For example, the Czech Republic is famous for its beer but I wasn’t going to be able to enjoy it sat on my own in a bar.
-I wanted something that felt like a night out so I ended up on a beer tasting tour with a group and had a great time chatting and meeting new people.
-And even though Matt and I are travelling to Malta in the autumn together, he’s not as much of a fan of water sports as I am, so I’m already looking what paddleboarding and kayaking tours are available.
+For example, the Czech Republic’s beer is world famous.
+But I wasn’t going to be able to enjoy drinking a beer sat on my own in a bar.
+I wanted something that felt like a night out with like-minded people.
+As a result, I ended up on a beer tasting tour with a group.
+In the end, I had a great night chatting and meeting new people.

 Start with lunch

 I think this is my least favourite thing about solo travel, I end up being in almost none of the pictures from my trip!
-I especially love the ones that Matt takes as he usually takes tons of photos and often I don’t know he’s taking them, which always end up being my favourite ones of me!
+I especially love the ones that Matt usually takes.
+He takes tons of photos and often I don’t know he’s taking them, which always end up being my favourite ones of me!
 I usually do manage to get a few beyond just selfies.
-I find I often get asked by couples or families to get a picture of them together or sometimes I offer and ask if they can take a few in return.
+Couples or families also often ask me to get a picture of them together and I’ll ask if they can take a few in return.

 Picking the right destination